GUNS OF PARADISE — Lee Horsley Stars In The 1980s TV Western on getTV

 The 1980s were a good time to be a Lee Horsley fan.
 The hunky, 6-foot-3-inch actor was all over TV screens in the ‘80s, from detective shows like Nero Wolfe and Matt Houston to blockbuster miniseries like Danielle Steele’s Crossings and North And South, Book II.
 But he truly hit his stride at the end of the decade in the Western drama Guns Of Paradise.

 Horsley stars as Ethan Allen Cord, a professional gunfighter forced to consider a career change when he unexpectedly adopts four children (ranging in ages from 5 to 13).
 Originally broadcast on CBS, the three-season series was critically acclaimed, Emmy-nominated, and popular with viewers of all ages.
-And you can see why every Sunday afternoon, as Guns Of Paradise joins getTV’s expanded “Sundays Under the Big Sky” lineup of classic Westerns with two episodes airing Sundays starting at 4p ET.
+And you can see why every day on getTV, as Guns of Paradise airs weekdays at 5p ET and weekends at 3p ET (as part of our “Weekends Under the Big Sky” lineup of classic Western shows).

 Named after the real-life Northern California town in which it’s set, Guns Of Paradise (called simply Paradise for the first two seasons) begins with Cord working as a mercenary for the local mine in 1890, guarding a witness in a court case.
 At the same time in St. Louis, his sister Lucy (Kathryn Leigh-Scott of Dark Shadows) is diagnosed with a fatal illness and unable to continue performing as a music hall singer.
 So, she packs up her four kids – 13-year-old Claire (Jenny Beck, a standout among the young performers), 11-year-old Joseph (Matthew Newmark), and youngins Ben (Brian Lando) and George (Michael Patrick Carter) — and sends them West, by train, to Paradise.